Code-Institute-Submissions/Falco927-MSP_JulyResub/README.md

       a.
 As First time visitor I want to see clean and usable page with Professional design.

       b.
 As First time visitor I will look for a realible minimalist brand with straightforward content.
-         I will like to enjoy my experience as a customer.
+         I will like to enjoy most of my experience as a customer.

       c.
 As a first time exploring the website i want to be able to learn about the content and also expect some type of guidance.